Might as well call it Zerops 3.0 — huge updates and what's next

 A big thank you

-If you are new to Zerops, sign up at https://app.zerops.io/registration, or if you tried Zerops before and ran out of credits, shoot us an email at dev@zerops.io with the email you've registered with and we'll give you a refill.
+If you're new to Zerops, sign up here.
+If you tried us before and ran out of credits, email dev@zerops.io and we'll give you a refill.

 See you at the starting line, Aleš, Honza and the Zerops team.